utkarsh2102/utkarsh2102.org/content/posts/foss-in-nov-25.md

 - Successfully released [Resolute Snapshot 1](https://discourse.ubuntu.com/t/resolute-snapshot-1-released/72760)!
   - This one was particularly interesting as it was done without the ISO tracker and cdimage access.
-  - There were some wrinkles that needs ironing out for the next snapshot.
+  - There are some wrinkles that need ironing out for the next snapshot.
 - Resolute Raccoon is now fully and formally open.
 - Assisted a bunch of folks with my Archive Admin and Release team hats to:
   - review NEW packages for Ubuntu Studio.